MicrosoftDocs/cpp-docs/docs/porting/porting-guide-spy-increment.md

 << _T("' (") << (INT)(UCHAR)chUser << _T(')');
 ```

 The macro MOUT resolves to \*g_pmout which is an object of type `mstream`.
-The `mstream` class is derived from the standard output string class, `std::basic_ostream<TCHAR>.` However with _T around the string literal, which we put in in preparation for converting to Unicode, the overload resolution for **operator <<** fails with the following error message:
+The `mstream` class is derived from the standard output string class, `std::basic_ostream<TCHAR>.` However with \_T around the string literal, which we put in preparation for converting to Unicode, the overload resolution for **operator <<** fails with the following error message:

 ```Output
 1>winmsgs.cpp(4612): error C2666: 'mstream::operator <<': 2 overloads have similar conversions